YuuyaKanzaki/Sao19/Translate/En/Part1.md

 She sharpened her lips, but it was hard to accept this.

 A woman standing before Ronye’s eyes and looking a little older than her — a Vice Prime Swordsman of the Human World Union Council Asuna — was respected by everyone, in a sense, respected more than the Prime Swordsman himself.
-Because she was believed by all the people of the Human World that to be a reincarnation of "Genesis God Stasia", one of the three goddesses of Genesis mythology.
+Because she was believed by all the people of the Human World to be the reincarnation of "Genesis God Stasia", one of the three goddesses of Genesis mythology.

 While she continues to deny that she is actually a god, Ronye witnessed a scene where Asuna have created a huge rift in the ground with a sword to cut the inevitable clash with other army. _Once you’ve seen that, you cannot even imagine omitting "sama"._